keldefrawy/keldefrawy.github.io/_rd_articles/startup-not-laboratory.md

 Some pass those tests for a period.
 The claim is not that startups cannot do research.
 It is that the venture institution is not rewarded to maintain broad public capability when that capability does not increase company value.

+Frontier companies are the strongest counterexample.
+In AI, biotechnology, space, and semiconductors, the research frontier can be inseparable from the product and the company may assemble infrastructure no public or academic institution currently matches.
+Such a company can think long when technical progress drives enterprise value and capital remains patient.

+But the counterexample sharpens the public question.
+Access to the frontier may become conditional on employment, platform terms, proprietary data, compute allocation, or one board's capital strategy.
+The company can be an extraordinary laboratory and still be an incomplete national research system.
+Scientific depth inside the firm does not guarantee plural independent paths, broad access, negative-result publication, or continuity after a strategic turn.

 The mirror-image error is romanticizing research organizations that never transition.
 A commons without product, procurement, standards, or deployment pathways can accumulate papers while failing the users who funded it.
 The two institutions need each other.

+## What would falsify the institutional distinction?

+The article should be weakened if venture-backed companies routinely preserve broad, weakly appropriable research capability across financing cycles: multiple product-independent lines, shared infrastructure available beyond the firm, publication of disconfirming work, durable apprenticeship, and continued support after the immediate company thesis changes.

+It should also weaken if separate public or nonprofit commons are unnecessary because labor mobility, open source, standards, and investor competition reliably regenerate whatever a focused startup abandons.
+The test is reconstitution time and lost option value, not whether former employees find good jobs.

+The Confidencial.io case cannot establish the general result.
+It can test the boundary compact: what state moved, what remained available to SRI and the public under applicable rights, which research assumptions changed under product constraints, and which capabilities survived the overlapping 2021–early 2023 period.
+Those questions require future evidence and appropriate confidentiality boundaries. <span class="rd-evidence-token" data-evidence="A">A</span>

+The mirror falsifier matters equally.
+If commons-funded laboratories repeatedly produce artifacts with no credible adopter while spinouts convert comparable work into maintained use, the series must give transition institutions greater weight.
+Preserving capability is not a public success when the capability never reduces a consequential uncertainty or reaches a user.

 ## Five different verdicts